 Tweet of the Week

-Recent bird sightings on and around the Walshaw Moor Estate, which includes Walshaw Dean, Wadsworth Moor, Shackleton Moor and Widdop Moor.
+See below for recent bird sightings on and around the Walshaw Moor Estate, which includes Walshaw Dean, Wadsworth Moor, Shackleton Moor and Widdop Moor.
 Walshaw Moor is one of the most important breeding sites for ground-nesting birds in the UK, including Curlews, Lapwings and Golden Plovers.
 As well as being a Site of Special Scientific Interest, Walshaw Moor has been designated as a Special Area of Conservation and a Special Protection Area for birds.

 21 February 2026